james2doyle/vue-ga-directive/README.md

 A directive for accessing the Google Analytics window.ga object by using attributes.

+### Install

+Available through npm as `vue-ga-directive`.
+Or include as an inline script, like in `example.html`.

 ### Demo

-You can load up the `index.html` file here to test the directive.
+You can load up the `example.html` file here to test the directive.

 ### Usage